MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2A exercise 1 to 10.md

 - Reply to a request for quotation.

+- Process the quotation for US-103.
+Enter the vendors' replies to the request for quotation.

 - Accept a vendor’s reply.

 ### Create the request for quotation and send to the appropriate suppliers